-Translational scientists are looking to conduct earlier assessment of expression levels, target specificity, and binding stability for clone selection.
+Early assessment of expression levels, target specificity, and binding stability is essential for clone selection.
 The number of samples from hybridoma cells or recombinant expression systems varies greatly but may range up to thousands.
-A multi-step approach is often applied as shown in Figure 5.
+A multi-step approach is often applied as shown in Figure 6.

-Fig 5.
+Fig 6.
 A stepwise approach to antibody selection.
 The clone library is analysed to allow selection of candidates for re-engineering.